bigbro0991/Hospital_Database_manage_system/README.md

 ## Introduction

 Course project for DATABASE.
 Use Python Django as the backend,  and Bootstrap as the frontend.
-The database is MySQL and connected with Django ORM.

 This project provides basic functions like listing, insertion, updating and deleting of physicians, treatments and patients information.